Education is a fundamental child right.

 Teaching and learning

 Teaching methods play a key role in the quality of education.
 Innovative teaching methods such as Teaching at the Right Level (TaRL) can improve children’s skills in reading and maths and promote a safe learning environment in the classroom.
-Other innovative approaches that are understood to contribute to improving learning outcomes are Reading Clubs and Child-Friendly Spaces.
+Other innovative approaches that are understood to contribute to improving learning outcomes are Reading Clubs and child-friendly spaces.

 Emotional and psychosocial protection